-- 1.1 The school will follow Public Health Guidance Document Health Protection in Schools and other childcare facilities published September 2017 (last updated March 2021).
-This is in line with the Practice Guidance for the Early Years Foundation Stage (2008), and subsequent revised Framework (2014) and Independent Schools Standards Regulations 2014 (ISSR).
-This guidance provides advice on preventing the spread of infections, which diseases to vaccinate for, how long to keep children away from school and several infections.

-- 1.2 The Public Health Guidance Document Health Protection in Schools and other childcare facilities document gives clear guidance including recommended periods for pupils to be kept away from school or nursery, covering the following areas within nine chapters:
+- 1.1 The school will follow the UK Health Security Agency Guidance Document Health Protection in Education and childcare settings published September 2017 (last updated February 2023).
+This is in line with the Practice Guidance for the Early Years Foundation Stage (2008), and subsequent revised Framework (2021) and Independent Schools Standards Regulations 2014 (ISSR).
+This guidance provides advice on preventing the spread of infections, which diseases to vaccinate for, how long to keep children away from school and several infections. - 1.2 The UK Health Security Agency Guidance Document Health Protection in Education and childcare settings document gives clear guidance including recommended periods for pupils to be kept away from school or nursery, covering the following areas within nine chapters:

-- Chapters 1 and 2 Introduction and infections in childcare settings
+• Chapter 1 Introduction and infections

-- Chapter 3 Prevention and Control
+Chapter 2 Infection Prevention and Control

-- Chapter 4 What to do if you suspect an outbreak of infection

-- Chapter 5 Immunisation

-- Chapter 6 Cleaning the Environment

-- Chapter 7 Staff Health

-- Chapter 8 Pets and Animal contact

-- Chapter 9 Managing specific infectious diseases
+Chapter 3 Public health management of specific infectious diseases

-- Appendices

-- Exclusion table